Skip to content

 Args:

-sdf (DataFrame): The DataFrame containing the grid IDs.
+sdf (DataFrame): DataFrame containing the INSPIRE grid ID strings.

 Returns: